RobertYost/navigator.lua/README.md

 ```

-Use lsp_installer configs
+Use mason.nvim configs
-You can delegate the lsp server setup to lsp_installer with `server:setup{opts}`
+You can delegate the lsp server setup to mason.nvim with `server:setup{opts}`
-Here is an example [init_lsp_installer.lua](https://github.com/ray-x/navigator.lua/blob/master/playground/init_lsp_installer.lua)
+Here is an example [init_mason.lua](https://github.com/ray-x/navigator.lua/blob/master/playground/init_mason.lua)

 ### Integration with other lsp plugins (e.g. rust-tools, go.nvim, clangd extension)

 There are lots of plugins provides lsp support

-* go.nvim allow you either hook gopls from go.nvim or from navigator and it can export the lsp setup from go.nvim.
+- go.nvim allow you either hook gopls from go.nvim or from navigator and it can export the lsp setup from go.nvim.
-* rust-tools and clangd allow you to setup on_attach from config server
+- rust-tools and clangd allow you to setup on_attach from config server
-* [lua-dev](https://github.com/folke/lua-dev.nvim) Dev setup for init.lua and plugin development.
+- [lua-dev](https://github.com/folke/lua-dev.nvim) Dev setup for init.lua and plugin development.
 Navigator can
   extend lua setup with lua-dev.
   Here is an example to setup rust with rust-tools

 ```lua
 require'navigator'.setup({